Lines in My Face

-Lines in My Face is the third commercially released album from Chronic Future.
+Lines in My Face is the third commercially released album by American rap rock band Chronic Future.
 It features the hit single "Time and Time Again", and has a range of themes in the tracks involving the Golden Era of the radio, New York City, and friendships.
 The album put the band into the mainstream for a short period, before the band left Interscope Records in 2006 and began an independent career.

 A music video for the song "Time and Time Again" was made, featuring animated characters including the band itself.
+The music video was mostly animated and directed by Ian Inaba of the Guerrilla News Network, who also animated the video for Mosh by Eminem.
 The music video tells the story of a rebellious young boy (seeming to be Mike Busse, as he performs lead vocals when the band plays in the video) who is sent off to war by his parents, but returns as a war hero.
 It is currently one of two music videos the band has made, the other being the video for "Insomniac" from the band's self-titled debut album.

 The album featured more metal-orientated guitar styles, as well as Brandon Lee taking on the role as one of the lead vocalists.